KayakDov/NeighborhoodPIG/README.md

 2.  **Downsample Factor XY:**

     * **What this is:** This field accepts integer values.
-If you set this value to$3$, the results will be computed for every third pixel in both the X and Y dimensions.
+If you set this value to $3$, the results will be computed for every third pixel in both the X and Y dimensions.
 If you set it to $10$, it will be for every tenth pixel, and so on.
     * **Recommendations:**

         * **For a Heatmap:** You'll likely want to set this to $1$ for full resolution, unless you are dealing with severe memory limitations.

         * **For a Vector Field (Overlay):** If you intend to superimpose the vector field onto your original image, a value greater than $1$ is recommended to provide visual spacing between the vectors, making them easier to interpret.

         * **For a Vector Field (Standalone):** Even if not superimposed, downsampling can reduce the resulting image size, which can be very large otherwise.

 ![A Slice from a 3D Bacteria Image](images/examples/3dPosDefect.png)